 When calculating the net income of taxpayers without a PE that are resident in other EU member states, a distinction is made between individuals and companies.
 In each case, the tax deductible expenses are established in accordance with the PIT and CIT legislation, respectively.
 In both cases, the taxpayer will need to prove that taxable expenses are directly related to the income obtained in Spain and that they have a direct and indisputable economic link to the activity carried out in Spain.

 PIT is not levied on employment income obtained by persons who are tax resident in Spain for work effectively carried out outside Spain, up to the limit of EUR 60,100, if the following requirements are met:

 - The employee is resident in Spain for tax purposes.

 - The work is effectively carried out outside Spain.

-- The work is carried out for a company, entity or PE which is not resident in Spain for tax purposes.
+- The work is carried out for a company, entity, or PE that is not resident in Spain for tax purposes.

 - A tax which is identical or similar to Spanish PIT is levied in the country where the employee carries out the work.

-This tax exemption is incompatible with the tax regime for non-taxable excess amounts, in accordance with which the amounts paid to employees of companies who are assigned abroad above the total compensation which they would have obtained had they had stayed in Spain is not subject to Spanish PIT.
+This tax exemption is incompatible with the tax regime for non-taxable excess amounts, in accordance with which the amounts paid to employees of companies who are assigned abroad above the total compensation that they would have obtained had they stayed in Spain are not subject to Spanish PIT.